-Hemp is still facing an uphill battle across much of the nation.
-More people accept industrial hemp and its many uses every day, though.
+Hemp is still facing an uphill battle across much of the nation, but it’s making progress all the time.
+More people accept industrial hemp and its many uses every day.

 What Can You Use Instead of Delta 8?

-Don’t want to risk it at all?
+Don’t want to risk the possibility of failing a drug test?
 We understand that, too.
 The potential to fail a drug test for an important job, health appointment, or legal requirement is all too real for many people.

 Fortunately, there are many hemp-based products with no THC in them.
 We even offer a variety of THC-free, broad-spectrum hemp products ourselves!

 What can you use instead of delta 8?
 You’ve got options!

 Alternatively, some people don’t like putting oil under their tongue to feel effects.
 That’s where our softgels come in handy.
 We have CBD softgels, as well as CBD + Melatonin and CBD + Curcumin.
 (Melatonin is great for the evenings, while curcumin can help you gear up for the day.)

 How Long Does Delta 8 THC Stay in Your System?